MatthewMaher/CDproj/README.md

 * the directory in which the original data set tree (from URL above is located).  default = '.'

-* the output filename into which the data should be written.  default = './tidy.dat'
+* the output filename into which the data should be written.  default = './tidy.txt'

-Besides the creation of a tidy.dat file, the summarized data are also returned as a data.frame from the function.
+Besides the creation of a tidy.txt file, the summarized data are also returned as a data.frame from the function.

 # Sample Demo